mmkal/expect-type/README.md

 expectTypeOf(obj).toHaveProperty('a').not.toBeString()
 ```

-`.toBeIdenticalTo` can be used to distinguish between functions:
+`.toEqualTypeOf` can be used to distinguish between functions:

 ```typescript
 type NoParam = () => void